|Fees||45 CFR 302.33 Services to individuals not receiving Title IV-A or Title IV-E foster care assistance

 Locate Only Services

-Under very specific circumstances, the Wyoming CSP Program may accept an application for locate only services.
+Under very specific circumstances, the State Child Support Office will accept an application for locate only services.
+The District Office shall accept the application and the fee for services.
+The District Office shall forward the application and fee onto the State Child Support Office for processing.
 Not only will an applicant complete, sign, and date a child support application and pay the $25 application fee, but the applicant will be an authorized person.
 An authorized person for purposes of locate only services is:

 1. An agent or attorney licensed to practice law in Wyoming who has the duty or authority to enforce a child custody or visitation determination;